-Mexico is unique as having the highest biodiversity of psychoactive plants and some of the highest diversity of psychoactive mushrooms species in the world.
+Mexico is renowned for having some of the highest biodiversity of psychoactive plants and mushrooms species in the world.

 Naturally, this makes for a country full of fascinating and colourful indigenous cultures.
 The indigenous people of Mesoamerica use many different psychoactive plants, with over 400 different plants and mushrooms being documented.